 The route took us down the true left of the river for 14 km.
-It was a fairly overgrown route with frequent boggy sections but not a worry with wet boots already.
+It was a fairly overgrown route with frequent boggy sections but of no real concern with wet boots already.
 We reached the Lakes Road at 12:30, which made a convenient lunch stop.
 Aliss and Gail joined us there soon after.

 After a drink at the Redcliffe (happy hour 17:00-19:00) we dined at the Ranch Bar.
-Good pub grub including puds.
+Good pub grub including puddings.

 1 thought on “Kiwi Burn Hut to State Highway 94 and Te Anau”